-He has served as a chair or member of 250 society and government committees, including a member of the CS Board of Governors and Executive Committee; chair of CS Planning Committee, Constitution & Bylaws Committee, Multicore STC and CS Japan chapter; associate editor of IEEE Transactions on Computers; vice PC chair of the 1996 ENIAC 50th Anniversary International Conference on Supercomputing; general chair of LCPC; PC member of SC, PACT, and ASPLOS; board member of IEEE Tokyo section; and member of the Earth Simulator and K supercomputer committees.
-Kasahara received the CS Golden Core Member Award, IFAC World Congress Young Author Prize, Sakai Special Research Award, and the Japanese Minister’s Science and Technology Prize.
-He led Japanese national projects on parallelizing compilers and embedded multicores, and has presented 215 papers, 155 invited talks, and 30 patents.
-His research has appeared in 557 newspaper and Web articles.
+Hironori Kasahara is IEEE Computer Society President-Elect 2017 and President 2018.
+He received a Ph.D. in 1985 from Waseda University, Tokyo, joined its faculty in 1986, and has been a professor of computer science since 1997 and a director of the Advanced Multicore Research Institute since 2004.
+He was a visiting scholar at University of California, Berkeley and the University of Illinois at Urbana–Champaign's Center for Supercomputing R&D. Kasahara has served as a chair or member of 240 society and government committees, including a member of the IEEE Computer Society Board of Governors; chair of CS Multicore STC and CS Japan chapter; associate editor of IEEE Transactions on Computers; vice PC chair of the 1996 ENIAC 50th Anniversary International Conference on Supercomputing; general chair of LCPC; PC member of SC, PACT, PPoPP, and ASPLOS; board member of IEEE Tokyo Section; and member of the Earth Simulator committee.
+He received the CS Golden Core Member Award, IFAC World Congress Young Author Prize, IPSJ Fellow and Sakai Special Research Award, and the Japanese Minister’s Science and Technology Prize, and IEEE Fellow.
+Kasahara led Japanese national projects on parallelizing compilers and embedded multicores, and has presented 215 papers, 135 invited talks, and 28 patents.
+His research has been introduced in 544 newspaper and Web articles.